MuellerDominik/HiGANplus/README.md

 First, download the [AHAWP dataset](https://data.mendeley.com/datasets/2h76672znt/1) and locate the directory `isolated_words_per_user`.
 Divide this directory into `arabic_isolated_words_per_user_train` and `arabic_isolated_words_per_user_test` and move them to the directory `~/HiGANplus/Arabic/data`.
 In this case, 18 users will be in the test split and the remaining users will be in the training split.

-To generate the `.hdf5` and `.txt` files necessary for the training, run the python file `~/HiGANplus/Arabic/arabic_image_pre_processing.py`.
+To generate the `.hdf5` and `.txt` files necessary for the training, run the Python file `~/HiGANplus/Arabic/arabic_image_pre_processing.py`.
 This file will gather the labels, writer ID, crop the image according to the IAM dataset, and invert it.
+The `.hdf5` files are created with the function `gen_h5file` from the Python file `~/HiGANplus/Arabic/arabic_hdf5_dataset_generation.py` which was created by the [HiGAN authors](https://github.com/ganji15/HiGAN/issues/3).

 To run the code without making any adjustments, rename the generated test and train splits to `testset_words64_OrgSz.hdf5` and `trnvalset_words64_OrgSz.hdf5` respectively, and move them to the directory `~/HiGANplus/HiGAN+/data/iam/`.
 Additionally, a file called `arabic_test_words.txt` will be created when creating the test split (`is_test = True`).
 This file contains the words that the model will be tested on.
 Rename it to `english_words.txt` and move it to the directory `~/HiGANplus/HiGAN+/data/`.